Stochastic Schr\"odinger Equations for Quantum Reverse Diffusion: Applications

 \subsection{Reverse Depolarizing Noise}

-Equipped with insights from the reverse SDEs for single Pauli-error channels, we can construct the approximate reverse SDE for multi-Pauli-error channels, such as depolarizing noise.
+Equipped with insights from the exact reverse SDEs for single Pauli error channels in \cref{eq:simple_rev_sde}, we can construct the approximate reverse stochastic Schr\"odinger equation for multi-Pauli-error channels, such as depolarizing noise.
 See \Cref{fig:fwd_rev_master} for the demonstration.
 Let us consider the diffusive unravelling \cite{jacobs2006straightforward} of the depolarizing noise, which we refer to as a forward process.
-The dynamics of this process are described by the SDE:
+The dynamics of this process are described by the stochastic Schr\"odinger equation:

 We note that there are three distinct non-commuting error channels, each manifesting as a stochastic term $\sqrt{p/3} \, L_k \, dW_k(t)$, where $L_k$ are defined as $L_k = \sigma_k$ (information-dissipative case), or $L_k = i\sigma_k$ (information-conserving case).
 The stochastic increments $dW_k$ satisfy $(dW_k)^2 = dt$ and $dW_k dW_j =0$ for $k \neq j$.